ncl-icb-analytics/olids-uat/README.md

 The `config/environments/template.yml` serves as the reference for creating environment-specific configurations.

-## 📄 License
+## 📄 Licence

-This repository is dual licensed under the Open Government v3 & MIT.
+This repository is dual licenced under the Open Government v3 & MIT.
 All code outputs are subject to Crown Copyright.